AmazingAmpharos/OoT-Randomizer/README.md

 ## Changed hint system

 The hint system has been changed to include different kinds of hints (such as saying a location has something good, but not saying what item it is, or saying a specific item is somewhere in a dungeon, instead of giving the specific location, and so on.)
 An option has been added to allow talking to gossip stones from the start.
 Yes, this makes the Stone of Agony completely useless.

+- `clearer_hints`: hints will be more obvious what item and locations they are referring to.

 ## Text shuffle